-As of March 31, 2019, the Rights have no dilutive effect on the earnings per common share calculation and no shares of preferred stock have been issued.
+As of June 30, 2019, the Rights have no dilutive effect on the earnings per common share calculation and no shares of preferred stock have been issued.
 At the time of issuance, the Company determined that these Rights have a de minimis fair value.
-The description and terms of the Rights are set forth in the Rights Agreement dated as of February 14, 2017 between the Company and Island Stock Transfer, as Rights Agent.
+The description and terms of the Rights are set forth in the Rights Agreement dated as of February 14, 2017 between the Company and its Rights Agent.